Electrical Testing Procedures: A Practical Guide

 A guide to the key electrical tests — continuity, insulation resistance, earth fault loop impedance, RCD testing, and polarity checks.

 Electrical testing is a systematic process specified by BS 7671 (the 18th Edition Wiring Regulations).
-Every initial verification of a new installation and every periodic inspection of an existing installation requires a defined sequence of tests.
+Every initial verification of a new installation and every periodic inspection of an existing installation — such as an EICR — requires a defined sequence of tests.
 These tests confirm that the installation is safe, that protective devices will operate correctly in the event of a fault, and that the installation complies with the Wiring Regulations.

 The tests are divided into two categories: dead tests (carried out with the supply isolated) and live tests (carried out with the supply energised).
 Dead tests must always be completed before the installation is energised for live testing — this is a safety requirement, not a suggestion.